Pseudoregalia

-Pseudoregalia is a 2023 platform game, by indie developer rittzler.
+Pseudoregalia is a 2023 platform game by indie developer rittzler.
 The player controls Sybil, an anthropomorphic goat-like creature, who finds herself trapped in a castle in a dream realm.
-It is stylistically influenced by fifth generation era video games of the late 1990s, utilizing low-poly graphics.
+It is stylistically influenced by fifth generation era video games of the late 1990s, and makes use of low-poly graphics.
+Originally developed in early 2023 for a game jam, Pseudoregalia was released on Steam in July of the same year, where it sold over 28,000 copies within 3 months and received acclaim from reviewers and games journalists.